Case Western Reserve Spartans: Men's outdoor track and field

-Since 1968 the university has had 29 Outdoor All-Americans, including 5 National Champions, and an additional 26 NCAA qualifiers.
+Since 1968, the university has had 29 Outdoor All-Americans, including 5 National Champions, and an additional 26 NCAA qualifiers.
 The first and only relay team to qualify did so in the 4x400 in 2017, consisting of Jon Haling, Andrew Ibibo, Joe Cabral, and Nate Wahner.
-From 1985-1999 the Spartans had 45 NCAC individual champions.
+From 1985 to 1999, the Spartans had 45 NCAC individual champions.

-Notably, the 1946 Western Reserve team was coached by Cleveland Browns halfback Don Greenwood, while he was still a player.
+Notably, the 1946 Western Reserve team was coached by Cleveland Browns halfback Don Greenwood while he was still a player.